Bronx Tour #1

 Louie & Ernie's pizza packs a bigger crunch than the average New York pie.
 The bottom was dusted, not heavily, with cornmeal (or possibly semolina).
 The tomato sauce was a little watery, but in a good way: the sensation was not unlike eating fresh tomatoes.
 The sausage, for which Louie and Ernie's is known, was very good: rather large crumbles that elegantly floated atop the rest.

-The above photos (#2 viewable with mouseover) are from Louie and Ernie's.
+The above photos (scroll to see #2) are from Louie and Ernie's.

 The next stop was Coal's, a restaurant specializing in grilled pizza, which opened in 2004.
 Located near a hospital in an otherwise sparsely populated neighborhood, we had the unfortunate experience of noticing a dead cat on the roadside after our meal.